Animal Subjects in Research

 Policy for the Care and Use of Laboratory Animals in Experimentation | TTU Policy 740

-The purpose of the policy is to ensure the humane care and use of vertebrate animals in research, testing, and training, and to adhere to applicable laws, principles, standards, guidelines, best practices, and policies affecting such care and use.
-The Institutional Animal Care and Use Committee (IACUC) provides for and protects the welfare of laboratory animals used for research and pedagogy.
+The purpose of the policy is to ensure the humane care and use of vertebrate animals (hereafter "animals") in research, testing, and training, and to adhere to applicable laws, principles, standards, guidelines, best practices, and policies affecting such care and use.
+The Institutional Animal Care and Use Committee (IACUC) provides for and protects the welfare of animals used for research and pedagogy.
 IACUC reviews research protocols and conducts evaluations of the University’s animal care and use, which includes the results of inspections of facilities that are required by law and set forth by the University in accordance with the Public Health Service Act (PHS Act) mandated by the Health Research Extension Act of 1985, Public Law 99-158, and its amendments from the U.S. Department of Agriculture, 9 CFR 9, Parts 1-3.

 This policy will be reviewed every three years or whenever circumstances require review, whichever is earlier, by the Tennessee Tech Institutional Animal Care and Use Committee, with recommendations for revision presented to the Vice President for Research and Economic Development, Administrative Council, and University Assembly.